-The Vermont Astronomical Society (VAS) is a group of amateur astronomers with varying backgrounds and levels of expertise, but all with a passion for astronomy and related fields.
+The Vermont Astronomical Society is located in the Burlington, Vermont area with monthly meetings in Essex Junction and an observatory in Hinesburg.
+We are a group of amateur astronomers with varying backgrounds and levels of expertise, but all with a passion for astronomy and related fields.
 Beginning amateur astronomers or those with only a casual interest are welcome to attend our monthly meetings and public observing events.
-If you spend your clear nights looking up at the stars and wondering which constellations you are seeing, wish you knew the names of the most brilliant stars, or where to find the planets currently visible, the VAS can help.
+If you spend your clear nights looking up at the stars and wondering which constellations you are seeing, wish you knew the names of the most brilliant stars, or where to find the planets currently visible, we can help.

 The VAS can help you get started with most any aspect in amateur astronomy, be it visual observations, astro-imaging or public outreach and education.
 We have members who have experience in all these areas who can help you get started or improve your skills in your particular area of interest.

 Most amateur astronomers agree that everyone seems to benefit from participation with other experienced amateurs or clubs, or following an organized observing program.
 Learning how to use your binoculars or telescope efficiently and learning the night sky is easier, quicker and more enjoyable when working with others who enjoy helping you get started in the hobby they love.

 The VAS has a Mentoring Program which will match beginners in amateur astronomy with VAS members willing to help them become familiar with the night sky, observing equipment, telescope making, or other particular field of interest, such as advanced astro-imaging.